 The package states that if you’re serving the ham within seven days of purchase, you can keep the ham in the refrigerator.
 For longer storage it’s recommended to freeze the ham and use within three months.

 A ham can take several hours to heat, so plan accordingly.
 To heat this ham, preheat the oven to 250 degrees.
 Remove all packaging materials and place the ham face down directly into a baking dish or roasting pan.
 Cover the ham tightly with a lid or with foil.
 Bake for approximately 12-15 minutes per pound (for my nearly 10-pound ham, that would be a minimum of about 120 minutes, or two hours).
-If you glaze the ham, remove it from the oven about 30 minutes before the end of the cooking time.
+If you intend to glaze the ham, plan on removing it from the oven about 30 minutes before the end of the cooking time.

 To prepare the glaze, about 35 minutes before the end of the ham’s cooking time, stir 2 tablespoons of water and the contents of the glaze packet in a saucepan.
 Bring to a boil over high heat while stirring constantly.
 To glaze the ham, remove the ham from the oven (approximately 30 minutes before the end of the recommended cooking time, as mentioned above).
 Apply the glaze evenly over the surface of the warm ham.
 (I use a large spoon or a basting brush and try to get some of the glaze in between the slices of ham as well.)
 Return the glazed ham to the oven and bake uncovered for 25-30 minutes.
 Remove from the oven and serve.